 Graduate Teaching Assistant, University of Exeter.
 United Kingdom.
 2005-2009

-Board Member, Society of Environmental Toxicology and Chemistry, Southern California Chapter (2017-Present)
+Co-Secretary, Society of Environmental Toxicology and Chemistry, Southern California Chapter.
+2018-present

 Honors and Awards